-One of the hardest things to comprehend about Salvation is that it has nothing to do with how good we are.
+One of the hardest things for us to comprehend about Salvation is that it has nothing to do with how good we are.
 Salvation is a gift from God, not something we can earn.
 In our society, many things we do are judged based on comparisons to other people.
-No matter how "good" we are, we will never even come close to the Goodness of Christ.
-And regardless of how much "better" we are than other people, in God's eyes, we fail just as miserably as they do.
-When I took Calculus in college, my professor gave the class a diagnostic test the first day to ascertain our strengths and weaknesses.
-I called him a few hours after the test to see how well I did.
-He told me I did better than everybody else in the class; I got 2 problems right out of 20 while everybody else only got one right.
-I might have done better than they did, but I still failed just as badly as the other students in the class.
+But no matter how "good" we are, we will simply never measure-up to the Goodness of Christ.
+Further, no matter how much "better" we are than other people, in God's eyes, we fail just as miserably as they do.
+When I took calculus in college, my professor gave the class a diagnostic test to ascertain our strengths and weaknesses.
+I found out later that I did better than anyone else in the class-I got two correct out of 20 while everyone else only got one correct.
+I may have done better than they did, but I still failed just as badly as everyone else in the class.
 We can't earn heaven no matter how well we do.
-As Christmas draws closer, let's truly thank God for His incredible "Christmas gift" of Jesus Christ.
+Today, let's thank God for His incredible gift of Jesus Christ and for eternal life that comes only through Him.

 Titus 3:5 says, "God our Savior saved us, not because of righteous things we had done, but because of His mercy."

-Father, thank you so much for Your precious Son Jesus.
-Help us to remember that He is the true meaning of Christmas.
+Father, thank-you so much for Your only Son Jesus.
+Help us to remember that it is through Him only that we are given eternal life.
 In Jesus name, Amen.